Lawsuits are everywhere and they can happen to anyone — including you.

 The state of Florida does not yet have laws governing data privacy, but there have been talks about introducing a law that is similar to the CCPA.

 Data privacy laws apply to all landlords and property managers that collect personal information from their tenants.
 This includes the information found in the rental application.
+As a landlord, you should comply with the GDPR to protect tenant data.

 #3 Require Renters Insurance